allegro/allegro.tech/_posts/2017-06-13-presto-small-step-for-devops-engineer-big-step-for-big-data-analyst.md

 was intriguing.
 Presto is popular among Silicon Valley companies, but other renowned IT players such as Netflix, Uber, Twitter, Dropbox and Airbnb have also switched to Presto and contribute actively to its development.

-A groundbreaking moment for the project was when Teradata announced its official support.
+A groundbreaking moment for the project was when [Teradata][7] announced its official support.
 Therefore, all the problems we had experienced during our first tests were fixed.
 Teradata added support for secured Hive, floating-point arithmetic as well as free high-class JDBC and ODBC drivers.
 As a result, many analytical tools such as Tableau work with Presto seamlessly.